Stanford-EAO/BRIDGES_for_CA/docs/runningbridges.md

 !!! note

     * At the time of writing this documentation, an incompatibility between snakemake and the newest version of the package "pulp" exists.
 For now, proceed without worrying but if you run into issues, come back and simply downgrade pulp using the command `pip install --force-reinstall -v "pulp==2.7.0"`.
     * Running Snakemake on the cluster with the flag `--use-conda` (see "Introduction to Snakemake" why that is necessary) requires the installation of `conda`, `miniconda`, or `mamba` on Sherlock.
 Generally, the high-performance computing team [discourages the installation of conda/miniconda/mamba on the cluster](https://www.sherlock.stanford.edu/docs/software/using/anaconda/), however, after reaching out, the team confirmed that for our use case the installation of `miniconda` (since it is smaller than `conda`) makes sense.
-They recommended installation in the `$GROUP_HOME` directory as there is more storage available and the software is available for all users of that group. **For Adam Brandt's group's Sherlock folder, miniconda is now installed - so no need for action for his students.**
+They recommended installation in the `$GROUP_HOME` directory as there is more storage available and the software is available for all users of that group. **For Adam Brandt's group's Sherlock folders, miniconda is now installed - so no need for action for his students.**
     * Other energy system models are structured so that they are run by a single snakemake command instead of separate commands for data preprocessing and optimization.
 For this case, Snakemake provides a command to include all information from the "my_job.script" file into the snakemake command instead of having a script file with the snakemake command in it.
 See [here](https://hackmd.io/@bluegenes/BJPrrj7WB) for more information.